mal2-project/fake-shop-detection_models/README.md

 ## Usage

 ### model training and risk-score verification
-Models can be trained on a set of archived html data using.
-Currently supported machine learning models are XGBoost and Keras Random Forest, Neural Net:
+Models can be trained on a set of archived html data using:

     python train.py -c [relative path to legit sites] -f [relative path to fraudulent sites]

 The accuracy metrics will be outputted in the shell and the model will be saved under files.
+Currently supported machine learning models are XGBoost and Keras Random Forest, Neural Net.

 You can then verify the risk-score of a new site using: